naomi-ch/IP2/README.md

 #### By **{Naomi Chika}**
 ## Description
 {This is my second submission of my IP.
 It is a simple website which incorporates what I have learnt in Week 1-2.}
+## Known Bugs
+{The javascript code is unpredictable in the sense that sometimes it returns what is asked, and sometimes it does not.
+Sometimes it returns accurate results sometimes it does not.}
 ## Technologies Used
 {Languages used to create this website are Javascript, HTML, CSS and Bootstrap.
 ### License